By +Bob DeMarco

 When this happened I also realized that if you forget that a person is deeply forgetful and treat them the way you would treat a person in the real world, it is very likely that you will get very frustrated and spend a lot of time "venting".

-On the other hand, if you take one giant step to the left and move into Alzheimer's World, you will begin to ask yourself, why do person living with dementia say "no" so often.
+On the other hand, if you take one giant step to the left and move into Alzheimer's World, you will begin to ask yourself, why does a person living with dementia say "no" so often.

 Think of it this way.
-Wouldn't a person who wasn't demented ask things like who is going to be there?
+Wouldn't a person who wasn't demented ask questions like who is going to be there?
 Do we need to take anything with us?

 Most likely they give you an abrupt "no", and won't be able to explain why if you waste your time asking.

 All of this also applies to things like taking a shower, or brushing teeth.
 You have to figure out why the person is saying "no".

 Here is a tip.
 Say less.
 Stick out your hand and lead.
 Become a guide, not a boss.

 When it comes to for the shower, I always use the "hook".
 I don't say, "lets take a shower".
 I say, "lets take a shower and then we will get something to eat".